 The Page Program (PP) instruction is for programming the memory to be "0".
 A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Page Program (PP).
 The device programs only the last 256 data bytes sent to the device.
-If the entire 256 data bytes are going to be programmed, A7-A0 (The eight least significant address bits) should be set to 0.
-If the eight least significant address bits (A7-A0) are not all 0, all transmitted data going beyond the end of the current page are programmed from the start address of the same page (from the address A7-A0 are all 0).
-If more than 256 bytes are sent to the device, the data of the last 256-byte is programmed at the requested page and previous data will be disregarded.
-If less than 256 bytes are sent to the device, the data is programmed at the requested address of the page without effect on other address of the same page.
+The last address byte (the 8 least significant address bits, A7-A0) should be set to 0 for 256 bytes page program.
+If A7-A0 are not all zero, transmitted data that exceed page length are programmed from the starting address (24-bit address that last 8 bit are all 0) of currently selected page.
+If the data bytes sent to the device exceeds 256, the last 256 data byte is programmed at the request page and previous data will be disregarded.
+If the data bytes sent to the device has not exceeded 256, the data will be programmed at the request address of the page.
+There will be no effort on the other data bytes of the same page.

 The default read mode is 3-byte address, to access higher address (4-byte address) which requires to enter the 4-byte address read mode or to define EAR bit.
-To enter the 4-byte address mode, please refer to the "Enter 4-byte mode (EN4B)" section.
+To enter the 4-byte address mode, please refer to the enter 4-byte mode (EN4B) Mode section.